dominikdoric/dominikdoric/README.md

 # About Me:
 🔭 Software Engineer focused on building full stack mobile applications with Spring Boot on server side and Kotlin Mutliplatform on client side.
-Apart from experience with Spring Boot on server side also worked on a project with Ktor backend.
 Besides these technologies I have also experience with AWS, Google Cloud, various databases such as Postgres, MySQL etc. Right now focusing on improving my DevOps skills by integrating CI/CD pipelines into my application.<br>

 <!-- END YOUTUBE-CARDS -->
 # 💻 Tech Stack: